Aylesford Priory: Art at The Friars

 The Friars features a wide variety of modern-day religious artwork, including sculptures, paintings, stained glass and ceramics.

 Sculpture

 Philip Lindsey Clark was both the son of a sculptor and the father of a sculptor.
 His commissions include work in Westminster Cathedral, other churches, and several War Memorials.
-As Chair of the Religious Artist Guild, he introduced to The Friars, both Adam Kossoswski and his son Michael Clark.
+As Chair of the Religious Artist Guild, he introduced to The Friars, both his son, Michael Clark, and Adam Kossowski.